Towards a future space-based, highly scalable AI infrastructure system design: Methods

 Software Suite: Subsystems were stressed with a diverse software suite to assess different vulnerabilities.
 This included memory stress tests targeting the High Bandwidth Memory (HBM) with various read/write patterns, compute-centric tests focusing on the core tensor computation units with minimal HBM traffic, and an end-to-end ML workload running a transformer model to simulate realistic operational stress.
 The memory tests were configured to log errors and continue, while the compute-centric and end-to-end tests were set to halt on the first significant error to establish dose-to-failure thresholds.

 Data analysis: To estimate proton-induced SEE cross-sections, we used the beam characteristics provided by the facility and dose measurements.
-A dose of 1\,rad corresponds to a proton fluence of approximately $9.6 \times 10^6$ protons/cm$^2$.
-The per-chip cross-section ($\sigma$) was calculated as: $\sigma \approx 1.04 \times 10^{-7} / D \text{ cm}^2/\text{chip}$ where D is the dose per event in rad.
+A dose of 1\,rad corresponds to a proton fluence of approximately $7.9 \times 10^6$ protons/cm$^2$.
+The per-chip cross-section ($\sigma$) was calculated as: $\sigma \approx 1.27 \times 10^{-7} / D \text{ cm}^2/\text{chip}$ where D is the dose per event in rad.

+Core logic and on-chip SRAM were the most SEE-sensitive components, primarily manifesting as Silent Data Corruption (SDC) during end-to-end test execution.
+The characteristic dose for SDC averaged between 14.4 rad and 20 rad per event depending on the specific workload.
+This corresponds to a cross-section of approximately $6 \times 10^{-9}$ to $9 \times 10^{-9} cm^2$ / chip.

-HBM was the most SEE-sensitive component, primarily manifesting as uncorrectable ECC errors (UECCs), causing test halts.
+HBM errors manifested as uncorrectable ECC errors (UECCs), causing test halts.
 The characteristic dose for HBM UECC was approximately 44\,rad per event (averaged over 203 events).
-This corresponds to a cross-section of approximately $2 \times 10^{-9}\text{cm}^2 /\text{chip}$.
-Core logic and on-chip SRAM were more robust, with SEE-induced failures in these systems occurring at approximately 150\,rad per event, yielding an approximate cross-section of $7 \times 10^{-10}\text{cm}^2 /\text{chip}$.
+This corresponds to a cross-section of approximately $3 \times 10^{-9}\text{cm}^2 /\text{chip}$.
 System-level crashes, indicative of Single Event Functional Interrupts (SEFIs), were observed on average once per 5\,krad of dose per chip.
 This translates to a SEFI cross-section of approximately $2 \times 10^{-11}\text{cm}^2/\text{chip}$.

 It is important to note that HBM correctable error (CECC) counts were not reliably available for this analysis, as single-bit CECCs are only reported by the HBM firmware above a non-configurable, vendor-specific threshold.
 Thus, a precise in-test CECC to UECC ratio for HBM could not be determined.
-Instances of data mismatches occurring without a corresponding UECC flag were observed, suggesting Silent Data Corruption (SDC) at a rate of approximately one per 107\,rad in one specific test run (averaged over 84 events).
-This suggests a cross-section of approximately $8.3 \times 10^{-10}\text{cm}^2$ per HBM assembly for this particular failure mode, though more data is needed to solidify this estimate.
+However, instances of data mismatches occurring without corresponding UECC flags solidly demonstrate that SDCs originating in the logic and SRAM dominate the observed soft error rate for the System-on-Chip (SOC).